 The resistance can be changed manually via a massive touchscreen or set up automatically via Dynamic Modes (more on that later).

-The difference between Tonal and Functional Trainer is that Tonal only allows you to use a maximum of 200lbs, whereas some of the Functional Trainers cable machines (depending on the manufacturer) come with 350lbs weights.
+Some of the Functional Trainers cable machines (depending on the manufacturer) come with 350 lbs weights.

-I personally don’t like the fact that Tonal is limited with their maximum weight because a lot of the exercises could have a much better effect if you could add extra weight.
+I personally think that Tonal is limited with their maximum weight because a lot of the exercises could have a much better effect if you could add extra weight.

 In general, you can build muscle in a couple of ways:

 - Mechanical tension – Using more weights to put the muscle under heavier load and tension.

 - Time under tension – Increasing the time that loaded muscle is under tension with a lower or medium load.